| | |

 Automotive Acrylic Primer will be sprayed on next.
 The primer will be

 sanded until the grain of the weave is filled.
+Filling the weave with primer will still allow the

 weave to show through once the dope cures in the sun.
 By sanding and